 Notable riders include an accelerated-benefit terminal illness rider, which allows for early payment of death benefits if an insured is diagnosed with less than 12 months to live.

-Policyholders can also select a paid-up additions rider providing the contractual right to purchase paid-up additions during the life of a policy.
+Policyholders can also select a paid-up additions rider, which provides the contractual right to purchase paid-up additions during the policy’s life.
 Paid-up additions increase a policy’s overall death benefit and cash value immediately and require only a single payment at the time of purchase.

 A popular approach for the infinite banking crowd is to apply policy dividends toward the purchase of paid-up additions.